Surbhi-Kohli/JSModulesAndWebpack/Webpack/WhatIsWebpack.md

   ### Why webpack?

   #### Going back to history:There are primarily only 2 ways to use JS in browser
      i Add a script tag with src attribute and a reference to that js file-->this is how we leverage when we use webpack ii Write ur JS in HTML

   But there are problems:

-  ** Too many scripts:that u try to load from script tags in HTML.And each browser has bottlenecks.There's only a certain amount of concurrent requests that can fetch data in a single time.And so breaking ur app into a 100 JS files and loading them in a browser affects the performance
+      i Too many scripts:that u try to load from script tags in HTML.And each browser has bottlenecks.There's only a certain amount of concurrent requests that can fetch data in a single time.And so breaking ur app into a 100 JS files and loading them in a browser affects the performance
-  ** Unmaintainable file, * Scope ,* Size ,* Monolith files
+      ii Unmaintainable file, * Scope ,* Size ,* Monolith files

   Solution:IIFE
   Treat each file as an IIFE (Revealing Module).